Ambulance Emergency Response Optimization in Developing Countries: Policy experiments

 \subsubsection{What is the value of adding additional outpost locations to the current network?}

-Figure~\ref{BL3} displays the distribution of average response time during rush hour as a function of outposts added.
-The addition of one new outpost provides the most value with a response time improvement of 8.0 minutes (18.4\%), which is nearly the same as re-positioning a single outpost, suggesting that some current outposts provide minimal value.
+Figure~\ref{BL3} displays the distribution of response times as a function of outposts added.
+Note that additional outposts are selected from a candidate set that includes all nodes without a facility and additional outposts are staffed with two ambulances.
+The addition of new outposts provides nearly the same value as repositioning outposts, suggesting that some current outposts provide minimal value.
 Figure~\ref{BLmaps2} displays the location of a single additional rush hour, overnight, and weekend outpost.
-The additional weekend outpost is the same as the re-positioned outpost shown in Figure~\ref{BLmaps1}.
+The additional weekend outpost is the same as the repositioned outpost shown in Figure~\ref{BLmaps1}.
 Although the additional rush hour location is quite different, it is located in an area with many business, government offices, and universities; during rush hour, this area is particularly busy with people commuting home.